SquashyShrub/MyFirstGame/README.md

-# MyFirstGame
+# My First Game
-My introduction to the software world using Game Maker Studio
+This was my introduction to the software world.
+I used Game Maker Studio to design and code all assets and functionality.